vbrik/cta-data-relay/README.md

 "S3-to-GridFTP" mode moves data from the S3 bucket to an GridFTP endpoint.

 "Metadata" mode allows examining and manipulation of metadata that is stored in S3.

+CTA Relay is a python module that can be run as `python3 -m cta_relay ...`.

 Run the application with the `--help` flag for more information.